-Bitcoin the best-known virtual currency has been stuck in a downward trend for most of 2018 since last year’s November after the interest fizzled.
+Bitcoin, the best-known virtual currency, has been stuck in a downward trend for most of 2018 since last year’s November after the interest fizzled.
 According to cryptocurrency trader Ran Neu-Ner, it’s likely to go even lower.
 Recently hackers of cryptocurrency exchange of Asian markets have been encouraging investors to exit since it has seen a major drop to as low as $5,774 BTC=BTSP on the Bitstamp exchange.

 It is found that the total market capitalization of cryptocurrencies has fallen from a peak of around $800 billion to approximately $230 billion in January.
 The Bank of England warned the other banks that they should be wary of cryptocurrency as they are currently volatile and highly vulnerable to fraud.

 After all the drops seen by the market there, this market is money still being plowed into the sales that nearly doubled the amount raised for the whole of 2017.
-There are still hopes that the cryptocurrency market might find encouraging investors to invest on.
+There are still hopes that the cryptocurrency market might find encouraging investors to invest in.